readmeio/rdme/documentation/legacy-github-action.md

 > ❗️Deprecated workflow instructions below
 >
 > Just as a reminder, the `readmeio/github-readme-sync` GitHub Action that's described below is now deprecated.
 The instructions are preserved for posterity.
-We strongly recommend all new and existing workflows to use our newest GitHub Action: [`rdme`](https://docs.readme.com/docs/rdme)!
+We strongly recommend all new and existing workflows use our newest GitHub Action: [`rdme`](https://docs.readme.com/docs/rdme)!

 Just create a new file in your GitHub repository called `.github/workflows/readme-github-sync.yml` and populate it with the template below.
 You only fill in one parameter from the ReadMe Dashboard and you'll be good to go!